AdamMack2007/ansible_inventory_report/README.md

 ## Required Variables

 There are currently 2 ways to create a report, Mattermost and Confluence.
-Below are the required variables for each which can be found in "Defaults"
+Below are the required variables for each and where they should be placed.

 I strongly recommend vaulting the API tokens!
-In Ansible Tower use a [Custom Credential Type](https://www.ansible.com/blog/ansible-tower-feature-spotlight-custom-credentials) Please see step 5 in notes and make sure you remove these if you set them as vars.
+In Ansible Tower use a [Custom Credential Type](https://www.ansible.com/blog/ansible-tower-feature-spotlight-custom-credentials) Please see step 5 in notes and make sure you remove these if you set them as vars, though exta-vars injected at runtime will take precedence over role vars.

 ### OS Versions